schroedtert/test-rtd/docs/source/jpscore/jpscore_tests_juelich.rst

 -  **Test 14**: Uniform distribution of initial positions

    The initial distribution of the pedestrian should be uniform.
-In a square room

-   .. math:: (100\times 100\,

-   \

-   .. math:: m^2

-   ) 2000 pedestrians are randomly distributed.
+In a square room :math:`(100\times 100\,m^2)` 2000 pedestrians are randomly distributed.
 The test is repeated 1000 times.
-Divide the room equidistantly in 10 regions with respect to

-   .. math:: x

-   - and

-   .. math:: y-

-   axis and count the number of pedestrians in each square.
+Divide the room equidistantly in 10 regions with respect to :math:`x-` and :math:`y-` axis and count the number of pedestrians in each square.
 This count should be roughly the same in all squares:

 .. code:: python